Skip to Main Content

 • clearly articulate a purpose for adopting or adapting OER.

-In line with Steely Library’s student-first mission, additional consideration will be given to proposals that support or include diverse perspectives, increase the accessibility of openly licensed digital content, or incorporate open pedagogies.
+In line with Steely Library’s student-first mission, additional consideration will be given to proposals that support or include a variety of perspectives, increase the accessibility of openly licensed digital content, or incorporate open pedagogies.

 Back to the top.